 The case study presented in On the Use of Automated Text Summarization Techniques for Summarizing Source Code -Literary Summary had four subjects who were computer science students.
-Each were given three days to become familiar with two Java software systems, then they would be given a series of summaries generated by lead, VSM, LSI, and baseline techniques.
+Each were given three days to become familiar with two Java software systems, then they are given a series of summaries generated by lead, VSM, LSI, and baseline techniques.
 Each technique was weighted by binary-entropy, tf-idf, and log schemes.
 The summaries were generated as both 5-term and 10-term summaries.
-The results were gathered by a four-level scale Likert scale.
+The results were gathered by a four-level Likert scale.
 After marking 1-4 with (4 being “highly agree”) the students were then told to rate using 0 and 1 the relevance of the terms used for method or class.
 To improve the quality of the study and future research, a 3-question follow-up questionnaire to evaluate how developers choose their answers.
 There was no time limit on when the students had to be finished with their evaluations.
 Only two of the students displayed similar tactics when evaluating the effectiveness of the summaries, however, the articles selected as effective varied between the students.
 The data showed the students preferred lead summaries using 10-terms due.
 The result was concluded to be due to the number of terms deemed relevant being included in the summaries.
 VSM 10-term summaries were second on being favored.
 The surveyors then had the developers (after a 4-month gap between the first evaluation and second) evaluate a second set of summaries generated from a combination of lead and VSM techniques once again being divided in 5-term and 10-term length.
 Upon evaluation there was little intersection between the terms chosen by the two techniques to use in the summaries generated.
 The two techniques focused on different information within the code deemed relevant, specifically the information found in method and the class.
 The new hypothesis created for the second evaluation was the new summaries would score higher on effectiveness from the student than the summaries generated by the four individual techniques.
 The results of this second evaluation proved the hypothesis correct.
 The highest average score from the first evaluation was 2.89 on a 4-point scale versus the highest average for the second session was 3.54.
 The highest averages were for 10-term summaries as well.
-The conclusion of the study was combining text summarization techniques is more effective than using an individual summarization technique.[5]
-The methodology used in this case study holds much closer to the common conventions of Natural Language Processing, both for analysis and for generation of these summaries.
+The conclusion of the study was combining text summarization techniques is more effective than using an individual summarization technique.[Haiduc et al. 2010] The methodology used in this case study holds much closer to the common conventions of Natural Language Processing, both for analysis and for generation of these summaries.
 One major difference about our work and theirs is that they do not care about the existence of commented out code. (pagebreak)

 Data Collection